Bond Fund Basics

 Bonds Are Essentially Loans

-The borrowers, or issuers, are typically governments or corporations that agree to pay the lenders (investors) interest payments for a set period of time.
+Bonds, also known as fixed-income investments, are essentially loans investors make to governments, government agencies, corporations or other entities.
+The borrowers, or issuers, agree to pay the investors/lenders interest payments for a set period of time.
 At the end of a stated time frame, the bond matures, and the issuers repay investors the principal amount of the loan.

 Why Invest in Bond Funds?